 A month ago, my mother said that she was a bit concerned.
 She wasn’t very happy to say the least that having money or financial independence was my main goal in life.
 She literally asked me what I was going to do with all of this money, and didn’t I have any extended purpose than just getting rich?

 I remember getting a bit frustrated.
 She clearly didn’t understand my point of view, but after giving it some further thought, it makes sense.

 To answer my moms question about why I want money, I turned it around and asked:

 Why Financial Independence?

-It roots down to three things: Freedom, creativity and Traveling
+It boils down to three things: Freedom, creativity and Traveling

 As you can read in the About page, financial independence does not mean that I want to retire at the age of 50.
 Not at all.

 The goal has to be to find a job you love which makes you happy and one which makes it possible for you to also enjoy all of the other amazing parts of life.
 Creating a family, being in a relationship, having kids and being able to actually see the kids grow up.
 One thing I truly can’t wait to get is the possibility to book tickets when I have time, and not being forced to book tickets based on price.

 In total, financial independence for me just means being more present and taking actions at the moment.

 Since I’m going to spend my life in the mix of technology, finance, and art, being creative is essential.
 And this might be difficult if money is my motivation, both positive or negative.
 Basically, I want to neglect the whole money aspect of working.